sensu/sensu-docs/content/sensu-go/6.5/api/pipeline-resource.md

 ---

 {{% notice warning %}}
-**IMPORTANT**: [Pipelines resources](../../observability-pipeline/observe-process/pipelines/) are observation event processing [workflows](../../observability-pipeline/observe-process/pipelines/#workflows) made up of filters, mutators, and handlers.
+**IMPORTANT**: [Pipeline resources](../../observability-pipeline/observe-process/pipelines/) are observation event processing [workflows](../../observability-pipeline/observe-process/pipelines/#workflows) made up of filters, mutators, and handlers.
-Pipelines resources are different from the handler resources you can create with the [pipeline API](../pipeline/).<br><br>
+Pipeline resources are different from the handler resources you can create with the [pipeline API](../pipeline/).<br><br>
-The [pipeline API](../pipeline/) does not create pipelines resources.
+The [pipeline API](../pipeline/) does not create pipeline resources.
 Instead, it allows you to create handlers that can **only** be used in pipelines resources.
 Read the [Sumo Logic metrics handler reference](../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers reference](../../observability-pipeline/observe-process/tcp-stream-handlers) for more information about pipeline API handlers.
 {{% /notice %}}

 {{% notice note %}}
-**NOTE**: Requests to the pipelines API require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
+**NOTE**: Requests to the pipeline resource API require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
 The code examples in this document use the [environment variable](../#configure-an-environment-variable-for-api-key-authentication) `$SENSU_API_KEY` to represent a valid API key in API requests.
 {{% /notice %}}